maudnals/questions/other.md

 ### What's JSX?
-JS that looks like HTML.
-Complied onto JS via Babel.
+JSX is JS that looks like HTML.
+Compiled onto JS via Babel.
+JSX is just syntactic sugar for JavaScript, allowing to write HTMLish code instead of nested `React.createElement(...)` calls.

 ### What are two ways of creating a react component?
 **Dumb component (no state)**